 - Orthostatic hypotension (a drop in blood pressure when standing, light-headedness)

-- Sleep disorders such as insomnia, excessive daytime sleepiness (EDS), rapid eye movement behavior disorder (RBD), vivid dreams, talking and moving during sleep, restless legs syndrome (RLS)/periodic leg movements disorder (PLMD)
+- Sleep disorders such as insomnia, A chronic condition characterized by difficulty staying awake or paying attention; may be due to underlying sleep disorders, depression or some medications.
+(EDS), rapid eye movement behavior disorder (RBD), vivid dreams, talking and moving during sleep, restless legs syndrome (RLS)/periodic leg movements disorder (PLMD)

 - Constipation and early satiety (a feeling of fullness after eating small amounts)